 As I mentioned, if your budget really is tight, then MailerLite is an excellent choice.

-If you only want basic automations, then Aweber, Getresponse or MailChimp will fit the bill, and they are less expense as your subscriber numbers go above 10,000.
+If you only want basic automations, then Aweber, Getresponse or MailChimp will fit the bill, but only Getresponse is less expense as your subscriber numbers go above 10,000.

 All the best,